 - Face To Face

-Students should pursue courses to enhance writing and analytic skills, and also take several classes related to law, as listed in the FAQ.
+Students should pursue courses to enhance writing and analytic skills, and also take several classes related to law.

 Combined Degree Programs

 Many GVSU undergraduate programs can be combined with an existing master’s degree program to save on tuition and get you into the workforce sooner.
 On average, you can save $8,500 by pursuing a combined degree and take up to four fewer courses than if earning the degrees separately.

 Talk with an advisor about how you can build your combined degree from existing programs to further personalize your education and create your own niche area of expertise.